NRLParticipation/NRL-Cookbook/docs/administrators/volunteer-agreements.md

 1. Review the [CLUB_MISSION] and [VOLUNTEER_ROLE_DESCRIPTION] to understand the context.
 2. Draft a complete volunteer agreement with all standard sections.
 3. Ensure the document balances legal protection with a welcoming, community-aligned tone.
-4. Include customisation notes for sections that may require local or state legal review or alignment with NRL Integrity and Safeguarding policies.
+4. Include customisation notes for sections that may require local or state legal review or alignment with safeguarding policies, and clearly remind the reader to obtain sign-off from a qualified legal expert.
 </STEPS>

 <OUTPUT>